kritsel/tado-openapispec-v2/README.md

 # Contribute
 Feel free to submit a PR or create an issue if you want to contribute to this OpenAPI specification.

+Special request for owners of the new tado X hardware: if you have knowledge about any https://my.tado.com/ endpoints described in this specification which do not work as described, please create an issue (or submit a PR) with documentation improvement suggestions.